 - Money market account rates: 0.07%

-Since the Federal Reserve lowered the fed funds rate to near-zero in March 2020, CD and money market account (MMA) rates have been declining at many banks.
+Since the Federal Reserve lowered the federal funds rate to near-zero in March 2020, CD and money market account (MMA) rates have been declining at many banks.
 Declining Treasury yields may also cause CD rates to decrease.

 Latest CD rates: 3-month trend